whitneyburton/portfolios/students/1605/david-tinianow/david_tinianow_m1_portfolio.markdown

 ### Areas of Emphasis

-(What did you set out to accomplish this module?)
 My goal for Module 1 has been to learn as much as possible and fully immerse myself in Turing and coding.
 I had a small amount of programming experience before Turing, and I wanted to see whether coding full-time was something I truly enjoy.
-I wanted to push myself to try something challenging and find ways to excel in a challenging environment.
+I wanted to push myself to try something new and challenging and find ways to excel.
 I also wanted to establish relationships within the Turing community.
 Finally, I wanted to find ways to succeed while maintaining a healthy lifestyle and establishing a consistent routine.

 ### End of Module Assessment

-(Notes & scores from your assessment rubric)
+Assessed by: Mike

+###### 1. Ruby Syntax & API

+* 3: Developer is able to write Ruby with some debugging of fundamental concepts

+###### 2. Completion and Progress

+* 3: Developer completes baseline assignment and makes meaningful progress toward one of the Challenge options.

+###### 3. Testing

+* 3: Developer writes tests that are effective validation of functionality, but don't drive the design

+###### 4. Workflow

+* 4: Developer is a master of their tools, efficiently moving between phases of development

+###### 5. Collaboration

+* 4: Developer actively seeks collaboration both before implementing, while in motion, and when stuck

+###### 6. Enumerable & Collections

+* 3: Application demonstrates comfortable use of appropriate Enumerable methods

 ### Work